tehwave/laravel-achievements/README.md

 ## Requirements

-The package has been developed and tested to work with the following minimum requirements:
+The package has been developed and tested to work with the latest versions of PHP and Laravel as well as the following minimum requirements:

 - Laravel 5.8
 - PHP 7.1

-> Tests are failing due to missing compatibility with PHP 8.1 as the required packages have not been made compatible by their respective authors yet.

 ## Installation